Barry Irwin: Awards and scholarships

-Anti-Doping Stance
+Anti-doping stance

 Barry Irwin is a staunch proponent of clean sport and has been in the forefront of industry initiatives to create and monitor races on a level playing field.
 Irwin has written numerous Op-Eds in several industry publications over the last four decades on the subject of drugs in racing.

 Irwin, in a 2004 Op-Ed for The Blood-Horse first floated the idea of having USADA handle drugs and medication use in American racing.

 Irwin was invited by David E. Newton to contribute a section on drugs in racing, which he entitled Cheating with Drugs in Thoroughbred Racing which appeared in the book Steroids and Doping in Sports, published in 2018.
-Irwin devoted the last chapter of his memoir Derby Innovator to summarizing current issues regarding the overuse of performance enhancing drugs (PEDs) and ended with an optimistic look at the future of racing once federal legislation had been adopted.
+Irwin devoted the last chapter of his memoir Derby Innovator to summarizing current issues regarding the overuse of performance-enhancing drugs (PEDs) and ended with an optimistic look at the future of racing once federal legislation had been adopted.

 In 2012, Irwin gave testimony in the United States Senate in the Committee on Commerce Science and Transportation, which focused on medication use in horse racing.
 Senator Tom Udall of New Mexico chaired the hearing and invited Irwin to speak.
 Irwin worked with Senator Udall in an effort to develop and enact Federal legislation to reign in the rampant misuse in American Racing of drugs, both legal and illegal.

-Irwin has been a longtime member of the Water Hay Oats Alliance (WHOA) and has been a driving force in the 7-year-long initiative that led to the successful passage by both Houses of the United States Congress of the Horseracing Integrity and Safety Act (HISA), which as its centerpiece named the United States Anti-Doping Agency (USADA) to oversee drugs in North American racing.
+Irwin has been a longtime member of the Water Hay Oats Alliance and has been a driving force in the 7-year-long initiative that led to the successful passage by both Houses of the United States Congress of the Horseracing Integrity and Safety Act, which as its centerpiece named the United States Anti-Doping Agency to oversee drugs in North American racing.
 As part of the WHOA Legislative support effort, Irwin joined with U.S. Representatives Paul Tonko (D-New York) and Andy Barr (R-Kentucky) to fight for the legislation that was successfully enacted late in 2020.

 In 2014, the equine charity Equine Advocates named Barry Irwin as that year's recipient of their "Equine Savior Award" citing his industry leadership and staunch stance on banning drugs in the sport of horse racing.